Video: Big Bear Bald Eagle Jackie Lays 2nd Egg of 2020; Eaglets Expected to Hatch Next Month

 If all goes well, Big Bear’s resident pair of nesting bald eagles can expect the hatching of not one but two eaglets next month.

 That’s because bald eagle mama Jackie laid her second egg of the week around 5:10 p.m.
-Saturday — much to the delight of viewers that watched it on a live camera, according to the San Bernardino National Forest.
+Saturday — much to the delight of viewers who watched it on a live camera, according to the San Bernardino National Forest.

-Jackie and her mate Shadow welcome their first egg of the new year on Wednesday.
+Jackie and her mate Shadow welcomed their first egg of the new year on Wednesday.

 Incubation takes about 35 days after the first egg is laid, meaning the first eaglet will hatch around Valentine’s Day, forest officials said.

-Bald eagles take turns vigilantly protecting and keeping the eggs warm during the monthlong period, but it’s expect Jackie will do most of the incubation herself based on the past two nesting seasons.
+Bald eagles take turns vigilantly protecting and keeping the eggs warm during the monthlong period, but it’s expected that Jackie will do most of the incubation herself based on the past two nesting seasons.

 “She’s never let Shadow incubate overnight or during big storms,” officials explained after the first egg was hatched.